Lemoine's conjecture

-In number theory, Lemoine's conjecture, named after Émile Lemoine, also known as Levy's conjecture, after Hyman Levy, states that all odd integers greater than 5 can be represented as the sum of an odd prime number and an even semiprime.
+In number theory, Lemoine's conjecture, also sometimes known as Levy's conjecture, states that all odd integers greater than 5 can be represented as the sum of an odd prime number and an even semiprime.

-History

-The conjecture was posed by Émile Lemoine in 1895, but was erroneously attributed by MathWorld to Hyman Levy who pondered it in the 1960s.
+The conjecture was first proposed by Émile Lemoine in 1895, but was erroneously attributed by MathWorld to Hyman Levy who pondered it in the 1960s.